uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/convolution.rst

 int8 convolution         eltwise, sum, sum -> eltwise, eltwise -> sum
 ======================== ============================================

-The attributes and post-ops take effect in the following sequence:

-- Output scale attribute,

-- Post-ops, in order they were attached.

 The operations during attributes and post-ops applying are done in single precision floating point data type.
 The conversion to the actual destination data type happens just before the actual storing.